adopted-ember-addons/ember-sortable/README.md

 ### Changing spacing between currently dragged element and the rest of the group

 When user starts to drag element, other elements jump back.
-Works both for the `x` and `y` direction option.
+Works for all direction option.

 In `y` case: elements above current one jump up, and elements below current one - jump down.
 In `x` / `grid` case: elements before current one jump to the left, and elements after current one - jump to the right.